AA life insurance review

-Upon taking out term-based life insurance or an over 50s plan with the AA, all new customers will receive a £50 M&S gift card.
+Upon taking out term-based life insurance or an over 50s plan with the AA, all new customers would’ve received a £50 M&S gift card.

-The gift card will be received after the 4th month of your policy providing all payments have been kept up.
+The gift card would’ve been received after the 4th month of your policy providing all payments have been kept up.

-Unfortunately, because AA life insurance policies are provided through Legal & General, if you’ve previously had a policy with them and cancelled, you’ll not be eligible for this offer.
+Because AA life insurance policies are provided through Legal & General, if you’ve previously had a policy with them and cancelled, you’d not be eligible for this offer.

-Gift cards are limited to 2 per household in any 12-month period.
+Gift cards were limited to 2 per household in any 12-month period.

 NB: Gift cards detailed within this post are only offered with life insurance policies provided by the AA and not those taken out through Reassured.

-Existing AA members can benefit from a 2% discount on the cost of their monthly premiums as well as receiving the £50 M&S gift card.
+Existing AA members could have benefited from a 2% discount on the cost of their monthly premiums as well as receiving the £50 M&S gift card.

-Existing members taking out an over 50s plan will benefit from a £75 gift card as opposed to £50.
+Existing members taking out an over 50s plan would’ve benefit from a £75 gift card as opposed to £50.